Lisa Kahn (poet)

-In her scholarly work, Kahn was among other topics concerned with the experience of German-speaking immigrants to the United States.
+In her scholarly work, Kahn was concerned with the experience of German-speaking immigrants to the United States, among other topics.
 She especially studied American women writing in German and edited an anthology of related work.
-As a poet, immigration and the related ambiguous feelings towards the home country were also among her themes.
-She was one of the most productive American poets writing in German, and was described as the "foremost German Texan poet" and a "prototypical example" of a German-American author.
+As a poet, immigration and the related ambiguous feelings towards the home country were among her themes.
+She was one of the most productive American poets writing in German and was described as the "foremost German Texan poet" and a "prototypical example" of a German-American author.
 Kahn received several awards and distinctions including the Order of Merit of the Federal Republic of Germany in 1990.